zenml-io/zenml/src/zenml/integrations/README.md

 ### 1. Create `src/zenml/integrations/<name-of-integration>`
     All integrations live within `src/zenml/integrations/` in their own subfolder.

 ### 2. Define the name of your integration in zenml.integrations.constants.py

 ```python
 EXAMPLE_INTEGRATION = "<name-of-integration>"
 ```

-This will be the name of the integration when you run
+This will be the name of the integration when you run:

 ```shell
  zenml integration install <name-of-integration>
 ```